microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

 #### Connect using Azure Bastion

-- If you have chosen to deploy Azure Bastion in the ARM template, use it to connect to the VM.
+- If you have chosen to deploy Azure Bastion in your deployment, use it to connect to the VM.

   ![Screenshot showing connecting to the VM using Bastion](./bastion_connect.png)